-Client A network service that uses a Discovery Relay to receive mDNS multicast traffic and/or communicate with mDNS Agents.

-mDNS Agent A host which sends and/or responds to mDNS queries.

-Discovery Proxy A network service which receives well-formed questions using the DNS protocol, performs multicast DNS queries to answer those questions, and responds with those answers using the DNS protocol.
-A Discovery Proxy that can communicate with mDNS Agents using a Discovery Relay is also a Client.

-Discovery Relay A network service which relays received mDNS messages to a Client, and can transmit mDNS messages on behalf of that Client.
+- Client A network service that uses a Discovery Relay to send and receive mDNS multicast traffic on a remote link, to enable it to communicate with mDNS Agents on that remote link. - mDNS Agent A host which sends and/or responds to mDNS queries directly on its local link(s).
+Examples include network cameras, networked printers, networked home electronics, etc. - Discovery Proxy A network service which receives well-formed questions using the DNS protocol, performs multicast DNS queries to find answers to those questions, and responds with those answers using the DNS protocol.
+A Discovery Proxy that can communicate with remote mDNS Agents, using the services of a Discovery Relay, is a Client of the Discovery Relay. - Discovery Relay A network service which relays mDNS messages received on a local link to a Client, and on behalf of that Client can transmit mDNS messages on a local link.

 multicast link A maximal set of network connection points, such that any host connected to any connection point in the set may send a packet with a link-local multicast destination address (specifically the mDNS link-local multicast destination address [RFC6762]) that will be received by all hosts connected to all other connection points in the set.
 Note that it is becoming increasingly common for a multicast link to be smaller than its corresponding unicast link.
-For example it is becoming common to have multiple Wi-Fi Access Points on a shared Ethernet backbone, where the multiple Wi-Fi Access Points and their shared Ethernet backbone form a single unicast link (a single IPv4 subnet, or single IPv6 prefix) but not a single multicast link.
-Unicast packets between two hosts on that IPv4 subnet or IPv6 prefix are correctly delivered, but multicast packets are not forwarded between the various Wi-Fi Access Points.
-Given the slowness of Wi-Fi multicast, the decision to not forward multicast packets between Wi-Fi Access Points is reasonable, and that further supports the need for technologies like Discovery Proxy and Discovery Relay to facilitate discovery on these networks.
+For example it is becoming common to have multiple Wi-Fi access points on a shared Ethernet backbone, where the multiple Wi-Fi access points and their shared Ethernet backbone form a single unicast link (a single IPv4 subnet, or single IPv6 prefix) but not a single multicast link.
+Unicast packets sent directly between two hosts on that IPv4 subnet or IPv6 prefix, without passing through an intervening IP-layer router, are correctly delivered, but multicast packets are not forwarded between the various Wi-Fi access points.
+Given the slowness of Wi-Fi multicast